 Fun and social activities

 The company canteen also plays an important role in ensuring a vibrant, healthy social environment.
-The canteen at our headquarters in Aarhus has become famous for serving delicious, healthy and primarily organic meals.
+The canteen at our head office in Aarhus is well known for serving delicious, nutritious and primarily organic meals.
 Our canteen is described in more detail in the section about the environment.